DrugLib.com — Drug Information Portal

 OMNISCAN SUMMARY

 OMNISCAN (gadodiamide) Injection is the formulation of the gadolinium complex of diethylenetriamine pentaacetic acid bismethylamide, and is an injectable, nonionic extracellular enhancing agent for magnetic resonance imaging.
-OMNISCAN is to be administered by intravenous injection.
-OMNISCAN is provided as a sterile, clear, colorless to slightly yellow, aqueous solution.
-Each mL contains 287 mg gadodiamide, 12 mg caldiamide sodium and water for injection.
-The pH is adjusted between 5.5 and 7.0 with hydrochloric acid and/or sodium hydroxide.
-OMNISCAN contains no antimicrobial preservative.
-OMNISCAN is a 0.
+OMNISCAN is administered by intravenous injection.

 CNS (Central Nervous System)

-OMNISCAN is indicated for intravenous use in MRI to visualize lesions with abnormal vascularity (or those thought to cause abnormalities in the blood-brain barrier) in the brain (intracranial lesions), spine, and associated tissues.
+OMNISCAN is a gadolinium-based contrast agent indicated for intravenous use in MRI to visualize lesions with abnormal vascularity (or those thought to cause abnormalities in the blood-brain barrier) in the brain (intracranial lesions), spine, and associated tissues [ see Clinical Studies ].

 Body (Intrathoracic [noncardiac], Intra-abdominal, Pelvic and Retroperitoneal Regions)

-OMNISCAN is indicated for intravenous administration to facilitate the visualization of lesions with abnormal vascularity within the thoracic (noncardiac), abdominal, pelvic cavities, and the retroperitoneal space.
+OMNISCAN is a gadolinium-based contrast agent indicated for intravenous use in MRI to facilitate the visualization of lesions with abnormal vascularity within the thoracic (noncardiac), abdominal, pelvic cavities, and the retroperitoneal space [ see Clinical Studies ].

 See all Omniscan indications & dosage >>